 You may have to put a lot of effort into constructing a feminine image, but popular culture has even made certain actions associated more with masculinity than femininity.
 In Hollywood, a beautiful damsel is not typically seen chugging away on a pint of beer or savagely chomping on a big piece of meat.
 If you really want to play up the "girly" image (or if you just like the way it tastes), choose a glass of red or a fruity cocktail instead.

 That being said, being a girly should not stop you from enjoying your favorite things.
 If you are a beer lover, be sure to enjoy your favorite brew on the weekends!
 Chug it, pour it, or sip it—do what you like!

 Because the media helps shape what is considered girly and what's not, reading women's magazines will help you find out what the typical woman is "supposed" to be like.
 Tuning into the latest style, fashion, relationship advice, dating trends, and more will really help you know what women are traditionally expected to behave and look like in today's society.
 Vogue, Elle, Allure, and Cosmopolitan are some great examples of magazines marketed toward women.

 As you flip through one glossy page after another, be sure to stay true to yourself and not to take every claim in these magazines as truth—they are designed to advertise, not to advise.

 17. Be Expressive and Show Emotion Through Your Body Language

-A girl's smile can say a lot about how she is feeling.
-For reasons that cannot be explained, a smiling girl sends out the message that she is approachable and friendly—just the characteristics women are expected to display.
+A smile can say a lot about how someone is feeling.
+For reasons that cannot be explained, a smile sends out the message that someone is approachable and friendly.

 Body language is a great way to express yourself when you don't feel there is much to be said.
 With your eyes, you can look flirty or angry; changing the way you walk can make you appear sexier, or you can give off a quirky smirk to let others know that you like or dislike something.